 - Free contributor’s copy of the publication

-Since 2012, TBL has hosted literary contests for short stories, flash fiction, poetry.
-We have continued that tradition with F(r)iction.
-There are four categories for submission:
+Since 2012, TBL has hosted literary contests for short stories, flash fiction, and poetry.
+We have continued that tradition with F(r)iction and added a creative nonfiction category!

 Short Story: $1000